chupakobra6/video_downloader/README.md

 ## Algorithm

-1. **Trial download**: Attempt via yt-dlp with browser cookies
+1. **Download**: Attempt via yt-dlp with browser cookies
-2. **Manifest capture**: If not supported, use Playwright to capture HLS/DASH manifest
-3. **DRM detection**: Heuristic detection of content protection
-4. **Official download**: When DRM is detected - switch to official download stream via browser
-5. **Processing**: FFmpeg for final processing and optimization
+2. **Processing**: FFmpeg for final processing and optimization

 ## Troubleshooting

 ### Cookie issues
 - Make sure you're logged in to Chrome on the target site
-- Check the Chrome profile correctness in `config.toml`
-- Ensure Chrome profile has access to the target site
+- The tool uses Chrome cookies for authentication

 ### DRM issues
-- The tool automatically switches to official download
+- Some videos may be unavailable for download
 - Make sure you have download access on the site
-- Some videos may be unavailable for download

-### Playwright issues
-- Install browsers: `playwright install chromium`
-- Check Chrome profile access permissions

 ## License